 The contacts represent the external side of the CM system.
 The term contact has a broader meaning in ConSol CM than in everyday speech.
 It refers to the person or object that is the reason for opening the case.
 This can be a person or a company, but also a machine, a product, or another entity.
 The contacts can be internal, i.e., belong to the same company as the users.

-A case is always assigned to one main contact.
+It depends on the process if the cases have contacts or not.
+If contacts are required for the process, a case is always assigned to a main contact.
 It can, but does not have to, have any number of additional contacts.